 - Licensed Mental Health Counselor (LMHC), Florida

-- Licensed in the European Union
+- Licensed in the EU

-- DBT Certified, 40 hours of specialized training with supervision
+- DBT Certified, trained with supervision

 - TF-CBT Certified